It's a good idea for your organisation to have a policy that covers time off and pay for bereavement.

 - how much pay is provided

-- how the leave is classed by the employer, for example 'compassionate' or 'bereavement' leave
+- what the leave is called by the employer, for example compassionate leave, bereavement leave or special leave

-- what happens if an employee needs more time off than stated in the policy
+- what happens if someone needs more time off than stated in the policy

-- how the employee's return to work is managed, for example whether they can return on reduced hours if they're not ready to return full time
+- how someone's return to work is managed, for example whether they can return on reduced hours if they're not ready to return full time

 If there's no policy